zhongwangwei/Infographic/site/src/content/learn/custom-structure.en.md

 title: Custom Structure
 ---

 Structure development is relatively complex.
-AntV Infographic has prepared a dedicated AI prompt for [structures](/learn/design#structure), making it easy to quickly generate high-quality code using large language models (Claude, GPT-4, etc.).
+AntV Infographic provides reusable skills for [structures](/learn/design#structure), managed by any-skills, so both Claude Code and Codex can read and use them to generate high-quality code.

 ## Development Prompt {#development-prompt}

-The prompt is located in the [src/designs/structures/prompt.md](https://github.com/antvis/Infographic/blob/main/src/designs/structures/prompt.md) file in the AntV Infographic [GitHub repository](https://github.com/antvis/infographic).
-It contains the following:
+Structure rules and templates are packaged as a skill.
+The key files are:

+- `.skills/infographic-structure-generator/SKILL.md`
+- `.skills/infographic-structure-generator/references/structure-prompt.md`

+They include the following:

 - Structure classification system (list, comparison, sequence, hierarchy, relationship, geographic, statistical charts)
 - Technical specifications (type definitions, available components, utility functions)